ccaique-lima/lanyon/_posts/2023-08-16-neutropenia-predict.md

 After that, 10 steps were taken, the following being described:

-1. Removed rows with unidentified values in the ‘race’ column and rows with marital status ‘N.’
+1. Removed rows with unidentified values in the 'race' column and rows with marital status 'N'.
-2. Merged admission and diagnosis data using the Pandas library based on the hadm id.
+2. Merged admission and diagnosis data using the Pandas library based on the 'hadm id'.
 3. Created a new column indicating cancer diagnosis from the presence of “malignant neoplasm” in the diagnosis title.
 Added columns for related diagnoses based on expert insights and literature [4,5,6].
 Removed duplicate rows.
 4. Filtered the dataset to include only the percentage of neutrophil count (item id 515256).
 5. Merged lab events and item descriptions based on the item id.